Robot control for simultaneous impact tasks via Quadratic Programming-based reference spreading: Introduction

 The paper is structured as follows.
-In section \ref{sec:robot_dynamics}, the dynamics of a 3DOF manipulator are presented, which will be used to demonstrate the control approach.
+In section \ref{sec:robot_dynamics}, the dynamics of the manipulator that will be used to demonstrate the control approach are presented.
 In section \ref{sec:reference_generation}, the extended ante- and post-impact reference will be described, using the framework of reference spreading.
 In section \ref{sec:control_approach}, the control approach itself is formulated, followed by a numerical validation on a rigid and flexible robot model in Section \ref{sec:numerical_validation}.
 Finally, the conclusions are presented in Section \ref{sec:conclusion}.